CiscoLives/LTRATO-2001/_sources/tasks/task4/step2.rst.txt

     |

     You will be presented with a ``You are configuring a new group job request`` page where you can customize job run settings.
-Leave all settings by default and click Submit button.
+Leave all settings by default and click the Submit button.
 Once done, the job will be submitted for execution.

     At the bottom of the job execution page, you will see the ``request`` item, which will go through the different stages: **PREPARING, QUEUING, QUEUED, RUNNING, PASSED, ERRORED, or FAILED**: